tomhazledine/related-posts/complex-data/content/2021-09-27-podcasting-equipment.md

     excerpt: Without any constraints of format or time, the best podcasts get to dive deep into topics that wouldn't otherwise get covered.
     summary:
-      - This is similar to what you've just read because it provides recommendations on podcast shows to listen to, serving as a practical application and extension to the technical information you obtained earlier about podcast equipment and recording techniques.
+      - This is similar to what you've just read because after learning the technical requirements of creating a podcast from the first post, the second post introduces readers to a variety of popular podcasts, which might help inspire their content creation or understand different podcast styles.
     score: 0.8344174016170013
+  - relativePath: 2017-03-22-what-is-a-decibel-anyway
+    permalink: /what-is-a-decibel-anyway/
+    date: 2017-03-22
+    tags:
+      - articles
+      - featured
+      - popular
+    categories:
+      - audio
+    title: What is a decibel, anyway?
+    excerpt: The decibel has always confused me.
+I did some research, and it turns out the decibel is actually pretty interesting.
+    summary:
+      - This is similar to what you've just read because it offers an in-depth look at the technical aspects of audio mixing and sound engineering, specifically on decibels, which can significantly help improve the sound quality of the podcast that you're setting up, beyond the basic hardware considerations covered in the first post.
+    score: 0.7812240491167968

 ---